canonical/ubuntu-packaging-guide/docs/how-to/extract-packages.rst

 Extract packages
 ================

-This article demonstrates how to extract the contents of debian packages.
+This article demonstrates how to extract the contents of Debian packages.

 See also the article :doc:`/explanation/package-model` for a deeper understanding of package formats.